MGXlab/features_pipeline/README.md

 sbatch workflow/scripts/snakefile.sbatch
 ```

-The first time you run the script above, it should take at least 3 hours in the draco cluster.
+The first time you run the script above, it should take ~2,5 hours in the draco cluster.
 Most of this time is used to build conda environments.
 After they have been built, and you run the script a second time, it should be a lot faster.

 If you are not using the draco cluster, you should adapt files ```workflow/scripts/snakemake.sbatch``` (make sure to change the conda activation command lines) and ```config/config.json``` with information appropriate to your cluster.